LaurentKol/waterplant/README.md

 python -m waterplant
 ```

 4. Ensure the GPIOs controlling your pumps/valves are set off/closed at boot time.
-You can do this by editing `/boot/firmware/usercfg.txt` for Ubuntu 20 (Focal) or `/boot/firmware/config.txt` for Ubuntu 22 (Jammy).
+You can do this by editing `/boot/config.txt`, `/boot/firmware/usercfg.txt` or `/boot/firmware/config.txt` depending on your Ubuntu version.
 In this case off/closed is LOW.
 ```
 gpio=<GPIO-of-pump-1>=op,dl
 ...